-Caveats: The analysis was done in this report was done as a proof of concept for the modelling framework rather than specifically set up to answer specific management related questions.
+Caveats: The analysis in this report was done as a proof of concept for the modelling framework, not to answer specific management related questions.
 Only one full year of data was used (2011) and as such results only provide a partial understanding of conditions that might affect steelhead movement during dry years.
 Further, models assume that detection probability for a given hydrophone array are constant but there is likely different detection probabilities through time for each array.
-The models also do not necessarily use the most representative (closest) gauge data for environmental data to model with arrival detections.
+The models also do not necessarily use the most representative

+(closest) gauge data for environmental data to model with arrival detections.
 Other gauges or hydrological models might be appropriate to use here to couple environmental conditions with arrival detections at hydrophone locations.